-The Mines Act states that every person employed at a mine must be under the daily supervision of a person who holds a valid and appropriate certificate as required by the regulations or the Health, Safety and Reclamation Code for Mines in British Columbia (Code).
+The Mines Act states that every person employed at a mine must be under the daily supervision of a person who holds a valid and appropriate certificate as required by the regulations or the Health, Safety and Reclamation Code for Mines in British Columbia (the Code).

 The Ministry of Energy, Mines and Petroleum Resources offers a number of certifications applicable for mining in British Columbia.

 Mine Supervisor Certification

 A new provision, added in February 2017 to the Code, was the reintroduction of a Supervisor’s Certification.
 This certification was reintroduced to ensure a common understanding of the Code, to encourage worker safety and to ensure supervisors on a mine site are aware of their responsibilities under the Code.
-This requirement comes into force on June 1, 2018.
+This requirement came into force on June 1, 2018.